Henri Fabre (1882 – 1984)

-On 12 April 1911, at Monaco, Fabre’s aeroplane was damaged beyond repair; but restored and is now in the Air and Space Museum, Le Bourget Airport, Paris.
+On 12 April 1911, at Monaco, Fabre’s aeroplane was damaged beyond repair when flown by Jean Bécu.
+Nevertheless, it was restored and is now in the Air and Space Museum, Le Bourget Airport, Paris.

 Fabre sold a Hydravion to Raoul Badin, one of his employees.
 Badin attemped to fly it from lac d’Enghien, near Paris. – In 1911, Badin invented an airspeed indicator, which became known simply as the ‘Badin’.